In516ht-d-o-o/snowflake-external-functions/README.md

     ]
 }
 ```
-The first column represents the row number and it is required.
-In other columns, we can include other parameters.
-In this example, the second column is an additional parameter of type `varchar` and this will be our input for external API calls.
+The first column represents the row number and is mandatory.
+In the other columns we can specify other parameters.
+In this example, the second column is an additional parameter of type `varchar` and will be our input for external API calls.

-We created a helper class for input and output data called `SnowflakeData.cs`
+We have created a helper class for input and output data named `SnowflakeData.cs`
 ```C#
 public class SnowflakeData
 {
     public List<List<dynamic>> data { get; set; } = new List<List<dynamic>>();
 }
 ```
- With this class, we can directly deserialize data sent from Snowflake to an object that we can work with inside Azure functions.
+ With this class, we can deserialize the data sent by Snowflake directly into an object that we can work with inside Azure functions.
 ```C#
 public static async Task<IActionResult> Run(
     [HttpTrigger(AuthorizationLevel.Function, "post", Route = null)] HttpRequest req,